 - 1. If the jib offset angle is other than 0°, change its offset to 0° before do this procedure, refer to the "Changing the Jib Offset Angle" section. - 2.
 Set the crane on fully extended outriggers in a location where enough space available for mounting the jib. - 3.
-Attach a guide rope to the eye on the bottom tip of the jib. - 4.
-Remove the 4th pin (1) and then Winch down using jib remote control.

-5. Remove the winch line and socket to jib base dead-end (2).
+Attach a guide rope to the eye on the bottom tip of the jib. - 5.
+Remove the winch line and socket to jib base dead-end (1).